-This section should be read in conjunction with the University’s Guide to the Submission and Presentation of a Thesis for Research Students and the University’s Guide to the Examination of Research Students.
+This section should be read in conjunction with the University’s Guide to Research Student Admissions.

 A candidate may study for the degree of PhD (Period of Extended Study) by one of the following Methods:

 A as a full-time student, by pursuing research at the University;

 B as a full-time student, by pursuing research in an external place of employment;

 C as a part-time student, by pursuing research either at the University or externally;